xinshoulzc/java_learning/spring-boot/Container_and_Bean.md

 If you still don't understand what `bean`, please see container part firstly.
 `bean` was producted by factory.
 So we can take it as a abstract production.

-In application, it was superclass of many object, such as : service layer objects, data access layer objects, Hibernate SessionFactory objects, JMS Queue objects and so on.
+In application, it was superclass(precisely interface) of many object, such as : service layer objects, data access layer objects, Hibernate SessionFactory objects, JMS Queue objects and so on.

+In my opinion, `bean` is abstract production characters in factory pattern.

 ### bean initialization
 > for Spring IOC container, bean definition described the exact methods and propoties of bean objects.
 When needed, container get a certain definition of bean, and configurate it by java reflection in order to create a real object.